 A new session this year focused on active shooter situations at the workplace, to widespread interest.
 Garland PD Hostage Negotiator and SWAT Officer Thomas Divers offered the presentation.
 Divers offered to personally assist attendees in creating their own active shooter protocols.
 Reaching out to your local police force is a great way to increase your safety while helping your local officers.

-DBE Committee Chairman Tracey Aping, Williams Brother’s Director of Business Development and Diversity, moderated a panel entitled “The Road to 100% Race Neutral,” in which Martha Kenley, FHWA DBE Program Manager; Michael Bryant, TxDOT Civil Rights Director; Colette Holt of Colette Holt & Associates; and Bob Lanham, Treasurer of AGC of America and President of Williams Brothers discussed what Texas needs to attain a 100% race neutral program.
+DBE Committee Chairman Tracey Aping, Williams Brother’s Director of Business Development and Diversity, moderated a panel entitled “The Road to 100% Race Neutral,” in which Martha Kenley, FHWA DBE Program Manager; Michael Bryant, TxDOT Civil Rights Director; Colette Holt of Colette Holt & Associates; and Bob Lanham, Vice President of AGC of America and President of Williams Brothers discussed what Texas needs to attain a 100% race neutral program.

 The 2019 Conference will be held at the same resort in San Antonio, July 18-20.

 The keynote event of the Administrative Conference is a district engineer panel that closes out the day.
 San Antonio District Engineer Mario Jorge had some fun with his Cuban hat to open TxDOT’s Saturday panel discussion during AGC’s Administrative Conference.
 The conference adopted a Cuban theme, which suited Havana-born Jorge.
 The discussion was moderated by Randy Hopmann, (left, TxDOT director of District Operations; and Lonnie Gregorcyk, right, Porfolio Project Manager); panelists, Paul Reitz, Yoakum district engineer; Mario Jorge, Terry McCoy, Austin district engineer; and Lance Simmons, Bryan district engineer.